-Two Kinds of Special Needs Trusts in NC
+Special Needs Trusts vs General Needs Trust in NC

-A supplemental care SNT is a source of benefits for the disabled individual who also wants to qualify for need-based government benefits.
+A Third Party Supplemental Needs Trust is a type of Special Needs Trust (SNT) that provides a source of benefits for the disabled individual who also wants to qualify for need-based government benefits.
 Need-based government programs do not count this type of trust as income for a disabled individual.
-With a supplemental care SNT, it is easier to be eligible for crucial benefits such as transportation, health insurance, and housing from government sources.
+With a Supplemental Needs Trust, which is usually set up by loved ones of the disabled person, it is easier to be eligible for crucial benefits such as transportation, health insurance, and housing from government sources.
+There is no requirement to pay the remaining assets to Medicaid at the death of the beneficiary, and it enables the beneficiary to live at a higher standard of living than other similarly situated people who don’t have a Supplemental Needs Trust.

 Special Needs Trust Spending Rules

-When an experienced special needs trust attorney draws up the trust, a special needs individual may use trust funds for a wide variety of services and products that improve the quality of life of a special needs individual.
+When an experienced special needs trust attorney draws up the trust, the trustee may use trust funds for a wide variety of services and products that improve the quality of life of a special needs individual.
 Attorneys experienced in this area understand the legal language needed to help broaden the uses available to the disabled individual for spending on their needs.

 As a differently-abled or disabled individual, you need to care for your immediate needs, such as medical, eyesight, dental, living arrangements, etc. However, once you’ve taken care of your basic needs, your SNT can fund your quality of life options.
 These items can include various services and products, including hiring a personal assistant or refitting your home.